 Establishing transects (herbaceous or forested):

 Using a compass, locate the 4 cardinal point directions (north, south, east, and west) with respect to the location of the wetland.
-The 4 transects will begin at each cardinal point on the edge of the wetland, and run into the interior of the wetland.
+The 4 transects will begin at each cardinal point on the boundary of the wetland and run into the interior of the wetland.
 These transects will intersect in the middle and divide the wetland into 4 approximately equal sections (Figure 1).
 Note the geographic coordinates (latitudes/longitudes) for the beginning and ending points of each transect.

 At the beginning of each transect, estimate the boundary of the wetland using principles of the Florida Unified Wetland Delineation Methodology (Chapter 62-340.300, F.A.C; NOTE: full delineation of wetland boundary is not necessary).
 Use a combination of the predominance of wetland plant species (according to their status assigned in the delineation methodology) and the presence of wetland hydrologic indicators (e.g. lichen lines, moss collars, wrack lines).
-After determining the approximate wetland boundary, sketch the location of the wetland boundary/sampling area and the transects on the aerial photo, Establish the transect using meter tapes.
+After determining the approximate wetland boundary, sketch the location of the wetland boundary/sampling area and the transects on the aerial photo.
+Establish the transect using meter tapes.
 Start with the 0-meter mark at the wetland edge, and moving toward the wetland’s interior, mark quadrats every 5 m.
-Quadrats should be back to back, and 0.5 m wide on either side of the transect line, so each quadrat is 1 m X 5 m.
-Transect length may vary based on wetland size, but should be 30-50 m long if possible.
+Quadrats should be back-to-back, and 0.5 m wide on either side of the transect line, so each quadrat is 1 m X 5 m.
+Transect length may vary based on wetland size but should be 30-50 m long if possible.

 If adapting this method to larger wetlands, establish 50 m linear transects through representative plant communities (Figure FS 7330-1).
 Include multiple transects to incorporate the variability within the full site being characterized.